jdh2021/js-code-challenges/README.md

-## JavaScript Code Challenges Practice
+### JavaScript Code Challenges

+A repo to practice JavaScript code challenges.